MatejBransky/tic-tac-toe/README.md

 - change AI algorithm to minimax
 - update dev environment (watcher for Sass and JS)
 - update old CSS with Sass variables and mixins
+- create separated npm scripts for publishing and for development

 ## License